hdtodd/WeatherStation/doc/WS-WP-Install.md

 	pu localecho        Yes
 	pu addcarreturn     Yes

 Note the use of the character translation table, miniconv.tbl.
-Minicom and wp running on the Arduino have differing ideas of what terminates a line.
+Minicom and WP running on the Arduino have differing ideas of what terminates a line.
 Rather than encounter problems with the IDE when I do need to use it, I taught minicom to change its CR line termination character to a LF character.
 Since the change is in the CNTL character section of the ASCII codes, just putting that table here wouldn't be helpful.
 You'll need to make that one change yourself.
 Here's how:

 1. On your host, `sudo minicom -s` (must be privileged to save to /etc/minicom)
 1. Downarrow to the `screen and keyboard` menu entry and press enter